PhilRW/blog/content/post/2005/2005-01-15-random-book-title.markdown

 I had a thought that made me laugh the other day on the road, the idea for a title of a (joke) children’s educational book: _Elephants Are People, Too!_

-Don’t ask me why, my neurons just fired in a strange pattern that day. :)
+Don’t ask me why, my neurons just fired in a strange pattern that day. :slightly_smiling_face: